Devota: Legend

 Tradition holds that she was a Corsican woman born around 283 AD at Mariana in northeastern Corsica.
 A young virgin, she had decided to devote herself fully to the service of God.
 Devota was part of the household of senator Eutychius.
 During the Diocletian persecution, the prefect Barbarus arrived in Corsica with a fleet and when he learned that the senator was harboring a Christian in his house, demanded that she be given up and compelled to perform the requisite sacrifice to the imperial cult.
 Eutychius refused, and not wishing to confront him directly, Barbarus arranged to have him poisoned.
 Devota was imprisoned and tortured for her faith.
 She was martyred at Mariana by being racked or stoned to death.

 After her death, the governor of the province ordered for her body to be burnt to prevent its veneration.
 However, it was saved from the flames by Christians.
 Her body was placed on a boat bound for Africa.
-Gratianus (Graziano), the boat's pilot; Benedict (Benenato), a priest; and Apollinaris, his deacon; believed it would receive proper Christian burial there.
+Gratianus, the boat's pilot; Benedict, a priest; and Apollinaris, his deacon; believed it would receive proper Christian burial there.
 However, a storm overtook the boat.
 A dove appeared and guided the boat to present-day Les Gaumates, today part of the Principality of Monaco, where a chapel dedicated to Saint George stood.

-In her honor a chapel was built, which stands in Monaco still.
+In her honor a chapel was built.
 Traditionally, flowers are said to bloom before their season on January 27, the saint's feast day.